SiliconSloth/Metro/docs/src/wip.md

 ## `metro wip restore`

-Restores the contents of the WIP branch back to the working directory, overriding any existing uncommitted changes.
-The WIP branch is deleted by this operation.
+Replaces the contents of the working directory with the contents of the WIP commit, overriding any existing uncommitted changed.
+This also deletes the WIP branch.

 ## `metro wip squash`

-Squashes an invalid WIP branch into a single valid commit past master while keeping the contents of the repository at that commit the same.
+Squashes an invalid WIP branch into a single valid commit past the base branch while keeping the contents of the repository at that commit the same.

+It does this by committing the contents of the WIP branch to a new WIP commit just after the base.